berniebear/trec_is/README.md

 Junpei:

+- cope with rf class_weight (because in onevsrest setting there are only two classes)
+- imbalance class for XGBoost
+- Read new post in Google group about the importance of different categories
 - Check inference code of event-wise (and why the score always 0.04)
 - [done] Use class weight to retrain the model
 - Pick different thresholds for different classes

 ### May 7 Discussion